AuraVanya/gradio-demo/README.md

 ## Contributing

-Contributions are welcome! ૮꒰∩´ ᵕ `∩꒱ა Please feel free to submit a Pull Request.
+Contributions are welcome! ૮꒰´ ᵕ `꒱ა Please feel free to submit a Pull Request.

 ## Author